Filips-Talums/Battery_Power_Monitor/Design_Process.md

 ### 3.3 Measurements Required

+The power monitor is required to display **voltage**, **current**, and **power** in real time.

+- **Voltage** should be displayed in volts (V).
+- **Current** should be displayed in amps (A), or milliamps (mA) for lower current readings.
+- **Power** should be displayed in watts (W).

+Power will be calucalted using the measured voltage and current

+Power = Current x Voltage

+The displayed values should use a suitable number of decimal places so the readings are clear and easy to understand.

 ### 3.4 Display Requirements

+The display should be clear and readable from a normal working distance when the device is being used on a desk or workbench.
+The readings should also be visible from different viewing angles so the user does not need to position themselves directly above the display.

+The user interface should be simple and easy to understand at a glance.
+Voltage, current, and power readings should be clearly labelled with their correct units, such as V, A, mA, and W.

 ### 3.5 Safety Requirements

+The power monitor should include basic safety features to reduce the risk of damage to the monitor itself and the connected load.

+- **Overcurrent protection:** A fuse or resettable polyfuse should be used on the input/load path.
+This protects the circuit if the external load draws too much current or if a short circuit occurs.

+- **Reverse polarity protection:** The input should include protection against the power source being connected the wrong way around.
+This reduces the risk of damaging the ESP32, INA226, OLED display, and connected load.

+- **Overvoltage warning:** The INA226 should be used to detect if the input voltage is above the specified operating range.
+If the voltage exceeds the safe limit, the ESP32 should display a warning on the OLED screen.

+- **Accurate readings:** The device should provide reliable voltage and current readings so the user can identify abnormal current draw or voltage issues before damage occurs.

 ### 3.6 Size and Usability Requirements

+The device is required to be

 ## 4. System Overview